thomasheritage/ebu_bmx/docs/timed_text.md

 ## Reading Support

-The `MXFTimedTextTrackReader` class is provided in the `mxf_reader` to read the Timed Text metadata and essence.
+The `MXFTimedDataTrackReader` class is provided in the `mxf_reader` to read the Timed Text metadata and essence.
 This class is not quite the same as the other `MXFFileTrackReader` classes because it can't be used to read frame-by-frame.
 This breaks the original design of `bmx` to some degree.

-The inherited `MXFFileTrackReader` methods should not be used and instead the `MXFTimedTextTrackReader` class provides a `MXFTimedTextTrackReader::GetManifest()` method to get a manifest of the Timed Text XML and related ancillary resources.
-The Timed Text XML can be read using the `MXFTimedTextTrackReader::ReadTimedText()` method and the ancillary resources using either `MXFTimedTextTrackReader::ReadAncillaryResourceById()` or `MXFTimedTextTrackReader::ReadAncillaryResourceByStreamId()`.
+The inherited `MXFFileTrackReader` methods should not be used and instead the `MXFTimedDataTrackReader` class provides a `MXFTimedDataTrackReader::GetManifest()` method to get a manifest of the Timed Text XML and related ancillary resources.
+The Timed Text XML can be read using the `MXFTimedDataTrackReader::Read()` method and the ancillary resources using either `MXFTimedDataTrackReader::ReadTimedTextAncillaryResourceById()` or `MXFTimedDataTrackReader::ReadAncillaryResourceByStreamId()`.

 ### Commandline Utilities: `mxf2raw`

-The `mxf2raw` utility can be used to show metadata about the Timed Text tracks and used for extracting the essence data to files.
+The `mxf2raw` utility can be used to show metadata about the Timed Text tracks and for extracting the essence data to files.
 The Timed Text tracks will have metadata shown similar to the extract below.
 It shows the properties in the Timed Text data file descriptor and sub-descriptors.
 A non-zero Timed Text offset, which corresponds to the `start` field in the manifest, is shown in the `timed_text_offset` field in the Track information.

 ```text
     Track #1: